 All told, there were 11 different winners in 21 races at Lincoln in 2017.

 SPECIAL AWARDS WINNERS (410 Sprints)

-CHASE DIETZ CLAIMS FIRST-EVER LINCOLN SPEEDWAY TRACK CHAMPIONSHIP
+ADRIAN SHAFFER CLAIMS FIRST-EVER LINCOLN SPEEDWAY KEIZER ALUMINUM WHEELS TRACK CHAMPIONSHIP

 SPECIAL AWARDS WINNERS (358 Sprints)